More server power costs money – but is a good investment. We show you what you need to consider in order to create optimal WordPress conditions.

 When it comes to server performance, the more you pay, the more performance you get.
 Therefore, the most important question is which WordPress requirements are really necessary for you.

 But before that, we would of course like to know what experiences you have had with hardware so far.
-Which servers have proven to be particularly fast and what can you recommend for WordPress websites, for example with regard to the PHP limit?
+Which servers have turned out to be particularly fast and what can you recommend for WordPress websites, for example with regard to the PHP limit?
 We look forward to hearing your opinion.

 "*" indicates required fields